dsient/W11-Debloat-Guide/README.md

-You can right click and disable any application you dont want to automatically open when your computer starts from here.
+You can right click and disable any application you dont want to automatically open when your computer starts, from here.

 ### Other Unwanted Programs ###
+   You may have other programs that you dont wish to have on your computer, such as McAfee The simplist way to attempt to uninstall a program is through the settings.
+This wont always work of course, as Edge isnt an option to uninstall here, amongst some others. (fun little fact about microsoft there)
+   > Start > Settings > Apps > Apps and Features
+    - Search "McAfee"
+   > Right click and uninstall McAfee Antivirus (basically malware itself)

 ### Congratulations! ###